Things to do in Salcombe, Devon

 We’ve been going to Salcombe several times a year since we first got together many moons ago, even living there for a few months at one point.
 Steve’s parents have a holiday home in the area, so we try to spend as much time there as possible, escaping down to the coast.

-I realised it’s high time I put together a guide to all the best things to do in Salcombe, including all the best beaches, walks, restaurants, cafes, shops and places to stay in Salcombe.
-It’s funny how it often takes longest to get round to writing about the places you know best.
+As a regular visitor, this is my guide to all the best things to do in Salcombe, including all the best beaches, walks, restaurants, cafes, shops and places to stay in Salcombe.

-So here it is: our guide to the best of what to do in Salcombe, Devon.
+I update it yearly with all the latest and best of what to do in Salcombe, Devon.

 Things to do in Salcombe, Devon